-When there is very little or no uncertainty about the unknown parameter as in Figure 4, a situation where the t-statistics ranges from virtual certainty (top left panel) to 2 (bottom right panel), the two solutions are almost identical as it should be expected.
-As the level of uncertainty increases, as in Figure 3 and 2, the difference becomes more pronounced and the approximation method is usually less active then the value function approach.
+A readily available measure of relative uncertainty of an unknown parameter is the usual t-statistics automatically generated by all econometrics software, i.e. the ratio of the parameter estimate over its estimated standard deviation.
+By using this econometric tool it can be stated that when there is very little or no uncertainty about the unknown parameter as in Fig. 4, a situation where the t -statistics ranges from virtual certainty (top left panel) to 2 (bottom right panel), the two solutions are almost identical as it should be expected.
+As the level of uncertainty increases, as in Figs. 2 and 3, the difference becomes more pronounced and the approximation method is usually less active then the value function approach.
 Figure 2, with the t ranging from certainty to 0.4, and 3, with t going from certainty to 1, reflect the most common situations.
-However when there is high uncertainty as in Figure 1, where the t goes from 5 (top left panel) to 0.05 (bottom right panel), the approximation method shows very aggressive solutions when the t-statistics is around 0.1-0.2 and the initial state is far from its desired path.
-In the extreme cases where the t drops below 0.1, bottom panels of Figure 1, this method finds optimal to perturb the system in the 'opposite' direction in order to learn something about the the unknown parameter.
-These are cases where the 99 percent confidence intervals for the unknown parameter are (-2.15:2.05), when $v_0 = 0.49$, and (-3.05:2.95), when $v_0 = 1$.
+However when there is high uncertainty as in Fig. 1, where the t goes from 5 (top left panel) to 0.05 (bottom right panel), the approximation method shows very aggressive solutions when the t -statistics is around 0.1-0.2 and the initial state is far from its desired path.
+In the extreme cases where the t drops below 0.1, bottom panels of Fig. 1, this method finds optimal to perturb the system in the 'opposite' direction in order to learn something about the the unknown parameter.
+These are cases where the

+99 percent confidence intervals for the unknown parameter are (-2.15:2.05), when $v_0 = 0.49$, and (-3.05:2.95), when $v_0 = 1$.
 Alternatively, if the initial state is close to the desired path this method is very conservative.

 On the other hand the value function approach seems somehow 'insulated' by the extreme uncertainty surrounding the unknown parameter.
-As apparent from Figure 1 this optimal control stays more or less constant in the presence of an extremely uncertain parameter.
+As apparent from Fig. 1 this optimal control stays more or less constant in the presence of an extremely uncertain parameter.
 The major consequence seems to be a bigger 'jump' in the control applied when the initial state is around the desired path.
 Summarizing, a very higher parameter uncertainty results in a more aggressive control when the initial state is in the neighborhood of its desired path and a relatively less aggressive control when it is far from it.